Where to Find Proofreading Jobs as a New Proofreader

 Looking on job boards makes sense if you’re seeking long-term employment and all the benefits (e.g., health insurance, a 401(k) plan, paid vacation time) that go with it.
 You can search for both part-time and full-time jobs on these sites.

-Most job board sites let you upload your résumé for free.
+Most job board sites let you set up a profile and upload your résumé for free.
 You can do that on all the sites listed above, except FlexJobs.

 Posting your résumé allows you to be seen by hiring managers and recruiters who may invite you to apply for an open position.